sckaiser/BlindDate/README.md

 a subcomponent that spans 1-31 inclusive is probably a day;
 times are almost always in the order HMS; and so on.

+## Getting Started
+A [digraph of functional relationships](https://github.com/sckaiser/BlindDate/blob/master/Digraph_functions.png) is provided to help visualize the code; I update it on an ad hoc basis.

 ## Dependencies
 lubridate
 stringr